aruraghuvanshi/Face-R-Face-Recognition/README.md

 # How to Use:
 Webcam Mode:
 1. Open Config.py and make changes to add your dataset path that will be used to train your images.
-2. To use webcam feed, set the mode flag of Face-R to 'webcam' keep dronemode = False
+2. To use webcam feed, set the mode flag of Face-R to 'webcam' keep dronecam = False
 3. Run the facerecognition2.py script and bring the people in front of the webcam to test.
 Rectangles and names will appear on the recognised faces in the video feed.

 Image Mode: